jimmychu0807/substrate-front-end-template/README.md

 - `apiState` - One of `"CONNECTING"`, `"READY"`, or `"ERROR"` states. `api` is valid only when `apiState === "READY"`.
 - `currentAccount` - The current selected account pair in the application context.
+- `setCurrentAccount` - Function to update the `currentAccount` value in the application context.

+If you are only interested in reading the `state`, there is a shorthand `useSubstrateState()` just to retrieve the state.

 ### TxButton Component